 To quantify how often WCB matches occur on top of each other in the same cloud system, the contours in Fig. 5a,b show the relative WCB trajectory frequency, which is the number of matches in a certain 0.5 km profile height bin normalised by the total number of matches in the specific WCB height bin.
-For instance, a relative frequency of 2510% at $z{WCB} = 3.75$ km and a profile height $z{prof} = 8.75 z{prof} = 9.75$ km indicates that 2510% of the WCB trajectories located between 3.5 and 4 km height have another WCB trajectory on top of them between 8.5 and 99.5 and 10 km height.
-Such a situation occurred, for instance, in the case study between about 36° and 45° N in the deep cold and warm frontal clouds (Fig. 3b).
-For matches at $z{WCB} = 1$ km height, only in 105% of the cases another WCB trajectory is located on top of them at 8.5-99.5-10 km height.
-The vertical area in between can either also be associated with WCBs (as in the case study between 36° and 42° N; Fig. 3b) or not (as between 30° and 36° N in Fig. 3b) - the frequency values do not provide insight into the vertical connectivity of the WCB air.
+For instance, a relative frequency of 10% at $z{WCB} = 3.75$ km and a profile height $z{prof} = 9.75$ km indicates that 10% of the WCB trajectories located between 3.5 and 4 km height have another WCB trajectory on top of them between 9.5 and 10 km height.
+Such a situation occurred, for instance, in the case study between about 36° and 45°N in the deep cold and warm frontal clouds (Fig. 3b).
+For matches at $z{WCB} = 1$ km height, only in 5% of the cases another WCB trajectory is located on top of them at 9.5-10 km height.
+The vertical area in between can either also be associated with WCBs (as in the case study between 36° and 42°N; Fig. 3b) or not (as between 30° and 36°N in Fig. 3b) - the frequency values do not provide insight into the vertical connectivity of the WCB air.
 By definition, the frequency is 100% along the diagonal line, and the slower its decrease away from the diagonal the more the observed reflectivity and IWC patterns are associated with WCB air.

 In the reflectivity composite, the white areas indicate either clear air, or, in particular below about $0.8 \,\mathrm{km}$ height, ground clutter, which both have been filtered out (see Section 2.1).
 In the IWC composite, the white areas indicate the absence of frozen hydrometeors.
 The cloud-top heights according to the radar reflectivities are everywhere lower than those according to the IWC retrievals.
-This can be explained by the inability of the radar to detect thin ice clouds with reflectivities below $-30 \,\mathrm{dBZ}$, whereas for the IWC retrievals the radar measurements are combined with lidar data that is strongly sensitive to optically thin ice clouds (see Section 2.1).
+This can be explained by the inability of the radar to detect thin ice clouds with reflectivities below $-30 \,\mathrm{dBZ}$ , whereas for the IWC retrievals the radar measurements are combined with lidar data that is strongly sensitive to optically thin ice clouds (see Section 2.1).

-Overlaid on top of the observed fields are ERA5-based temperature contours (red dashed lines in Fig. 5a,b) and the dynamical tropopause (brown $\frac{2 \text{ pvu}}{2 \text{ -pvu}}$ contour in Fig. 5a,b).
-From $z{WCB} = 0 \text{ km}$ up to about $z{WCB} = 8 \text{ km}$ (thick black line in Fig. 4d), the melting layer and the dynamical tropopause decrease in height (Fig. 5a,b), consistent with the increase in mean latitude (thick black green line in Fig. 4d), while between $z{WCB} = 8$ and 14 km the transition from predominantly subpolar to subtropical outflow is associated with an increase in their heights.
-At the height of the WCB inflow (z{WCB} and $z{prof} \approx 0$ -2 km), liquid clouds with reflectivities of about -10 to -5 dBZ are present above the ground clutter (Fig. 5a), indicating some drizzle or light rain (Stephens and Haynes, 2007).
-Above the inflow, the small non-zero median IWC values reveal the presence of thin ice clouds that extend up to about 99-10 km height (Fig. 5b).
-As suggested by the low reflectivities below -30 dBZ, this is most likely non-precipitating cirrus.
-The $\frac{105}{2}$ WCB trajectory contour approximately follows these ice clouds, indicating that a small fraction of them is associated with WCB air.
+Overlaid on top of the observed fields are ERA5-based temperature contours (red dashed lines in Fig. 5a,b) and the dynamical tropopause (brown 2-pvu contour in Fig. 5a,b).
+From $z{WCB}=0\,\mathrm{km}$ up to about $z{WCB}=8\,\mathrm{km}$ , the melting layer and the dynamical tropopause decrease in height (Fig. 5a,b), consistent with the increase in mean latitude (green line in Fig. 4d), while between $z{WCB}=8$ and 14 km the transition from predominantly subpolar to subtropical outflow is associated with an increase in their heights.
+At the height of the WCB inflow ( $z{WCB}$ and $z{prof}\approx0$ -2 km), liquid clouds with reflectivities of about -10 to $-5\,\mathrm{dBZ}$ are present above the ground clutter (Fig. 5a), indicating some drizzle or light rain (Stephens and Haynes, 2007).
+Above the inflow, the small non-zero median IWC values reveal the presence of thin ice clouds that extend up to about 9-10 km height (Fig. 5b).
+As suggested by the low reflectivities below $-30\,\mathrm{dBZ}$ , this is most likely non-precipitating cirrus.
+The 5% WCB trajectory contour approximately follows these ice clouds, indicating that a small fraction of them is associated with WCB air.